rasifrana/ecommerce/README.md

 ### Acknowledgements

-- I received inspiration for this project from dribble
+- I received inspiration for this project from code institute team